impostorsguides/impostorsguides.github.io/rbenv/part-1/1-j-content.md

  - Single-`[ ... ]` vs. double-`[[ ... ]]` in a shell script
  - Using the `$@` symbol to fetch the list of arguments provided to a script
  - How to iterate over arguments in a shell script, using a for-loop
- - How to write a case statement in `bash`
+ - How to write a case statement in Bash
  - What `export` statements are, and why they're useful
  - The difference between shell variables and environment variables
  - The `exec` and `fork` commands, and when to use each one